5l1v3r1/WriteupsCTF/CTFsecuriNets2016/MemDump.md

-      We Can Check The File Using file or Strings or hexdump or xxd To Get Some Informations About File This Memory Dump We Can Investigat it, I've Found A Solution Using Volatility Forensics Framework We Can Get Some Precess And Dll's And Administrator Password .......
+      We Can Check The File Using file or Strings or hexdump or xxd To Get Some Informations About File This Memory Dump We Can Investigat it, I've Found A Solution Using Volatility Forensics Framework With Volatility We Can Extract All Precess And Dll's And Administrator Password .......

       ./volatility -f memdump.mem --profile=WinXPSP2x86 psscan
       ./volatility -f memdump.mem --profile=WinXPSP2x86 pslist